 Payday Loans

 Payday loans are, like their name, due on your next payday or when you next get income.
-A payday loan typically has a relatively high-interest rate or fees as well.
+A payday loan typically has a relatively high interest rate may have fees as well.
 To ensure your loan is paid back, the lender may ask for a postdated check or money order.
-One of the problems with payday loans is that they can lead to a cycle of borrowing.
-While you have cash in hand, how will you make sure you can pay back the payday loan and cover expenses?
+One of the problems with a payday loan is that if you can’t repay it on time and have to renew the loan, you can end up falling into the payday loan cycle.
+This can cause debt to snowball, and cost a lot of money in the long run.

 Alternatives to Loans Based on Income

-If you need money quickly, you may have more options available.
+If you need money quickly, you may have some other options available.
 These could include:

 Using a credit card or credit line.
-If you have access to credit, utilizing a credit card or credit line could help you through a rough financial patch.
-But because interest rates can be high, having a plan to pay back what you borrowed or taking advantage of a card with a low APR could be an option to consider.
+If you have access to credit, utilizing a credit card or credit line could help you through a financial rough patch.
+But because interest rates can be high, having a plan to pay back what you borrow or taking advantage of a card with a low APR can be a good strategy.

 Selling things.
-Selling things you may not need may help you raise cash quickly.
+Selling things you no longer need may help you raise cash quickly.
 Using local online marketplaces can be a quick way to unload things you’re not using and raise money.

 Starting a side hustle.
 While it can take time to onboard onto a new job, applying for part-time jobs could be a potential long-term strategy to access more money.
 In the short-term, informal jobs such as babysitting, tutoring, or other work could help you raise the cash you need.